dubniczky/OneApi/readme.md

 # OneAPI

-SON object-based single-endpoint server API
+JSON object-based single-endpoint server API for JavaScript

 ## Overview

-This API simplifies the creation of a fully JSON-based HTTP server creation by providing JSON member-based routing.
-This routing schema allows multi-dimensional routing strategies with multiple or more complex parameters than what normal HTTP headers and paths provide.
+This API simplifies the creation of a fully JSON-based HTTP server by providing JSON field-based routing.
+This routing schema allows multi-dimensional routing strategies with more complex parameters than what normal HTTP headers and paths provide.

 ## Example